zhenyuwei99/lmp_str.jl/README.md

 </center>

 # Examples
-All codes and required files can be found in "\<dir of lmp_str modeule\>/examples" folder.
+All codes and required files can be found in `{dir of lmp_str modeule}/examples` folder.
 The result gallery is created by OVITO.

 ## generator
 This example shows the basic pipline used in generator part of `lmp_str` to create lattice.